 Does your house seem like it’s somehow getting smaller, and your family is cramping for space?
 Adding a home extension can give you the freedom to stretch out comfortably.
 It also makes your home look more appealing and adds to its value in the market.
 In other words – it’s a great investment.
 There are many ideas out there when it comes to extending a house, but many can drain your bank account fast.
-So what can you do to add more space on a budget?
+So what can you do to add more space to a budget?
 Here are a few ideas.

 1. Think About Existing Space

 Before considering building an extension, take some time to evaluate the current space you have.
 You might find that you have a barely-used garage or a loft full of old things.
 It would be very cost-effective to use these existing spaces to add an extra room or bathroom instead of building from scratch.
-A great idea would be turning your garage into a living room or turning your loft to a guest bedroom.
+A great idea would be turning your garage into a living room or turning your loft into a guest bedroom.

 2. Single Story Extensions